geudde/attic-chest/pages/13.reference/01.porden/docs.md

 again expands, and is, at 32°, the point of congelation, specifically lighter.
 A cold breeze blowing over the ocean soon cools the upper stratum of water to 42°, and renders it heavier than those below.
-It sinks, and another warmer and lighter usurps its place ; this becoming cool, in its turn again de- scends, and the process continues till the whole body of water becomes cooled to 42°, and congelation commences at the surface.
+It sinks, and another warmer and lighter usurps its place; this becoming cool, in its turn again de- scends, and the process continues till the whole body of water becomes cooled to 42°, and congelation commences at the surface.
 From this pecu- liar law, that no part of a body of water can freeze until the whole mass be